railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 Click the :guilabel:`New` button.
 Fill these fields manually in the following order:

-*  :guilabel:`Journal Entry`: leave this field empty so that OpenERP can fill it in automatically from the next sequence number (first draft, then validated) for the journal,

-*  :guilabel:`Ref.`: reference from the invoice or entry,
+*  :guilabel:`Reference`: reference from the invoice or entry,

-*  :guilabel:`Date`: effective date of the entry, will be preset with today's date
+*  :guilabel:`Effective date`: effective date of the entry, will be preset with today's date

 *  :guilabel:`Period`: financial period, will be preset with the current period